 - Pinky and the Brain: The Brain does it in "The Third Mouse", which was a parody of The Third Man.

-- Artist Ryan Estrada just recently made a blog post indicating he made a mad dash into a shop, so that it would appear he did this to the people who were watching him watching them.
+- Artist Ryan Estrada made a blog post indicating he made a mad dash into a shop, so that it would appear he did this to the people who were watching him watching them.

 - A more dramatic example than most, but during the Second World War, the tram that always made rounds in front of the Dutch Theatre in Amsterdam (Hollandse Schouwburg) would unknowingly fulfill this function.
 People who were to be deported were called and grouped to be collected there, but every time the tram stopped in front of it, the guards could not oversee them for a very small timeframe.
 This proved to be enough for some very brave people to 'smuggle' children to safety and hide them in the school that was at the other side of the road.